HdrHistogram/HdrHistogram_py/README.rst

 -----------------------

 The latest features and bug fixes of the original HDR histogram library may not be available in this python port.
-Notable features/APIs not yet implemented:
+List of notable features/APIs not implemented:

 - concurrency support (AtomicHistogram, ConcurrentHistogram...)
+- DoubleHistogram
 - histogram auto-resize
-- recorder
+- recorder function

 Licensing
 ---------